Richard Gere

 Richard Gere in the Runaway Bride

-Gere's next work turned out to be completely different – the Autumn in New York (2000) drama, where he played the shrill role of a successful man who was powerless before the illness and death of his beloved, played by Winona Ryder.
-The picture was not welcomed too well, considering it not as bad as everyone feared, but not good enough and pointing to a lack of love chemistry between Gere and Rider.
-Nevertheless, it went well at the box office and was appreciated by many viewers for the unique feeling of fragile, elusive beauty.
+Gere's next project was completely different—the drama Autumn in New York (2000), where he played the challenging role of a successful man rendered powerless by his beloved's illness and impending death, with Winona Ryder as his co-star.
+The film received a lukewarm reception, with critics finding it not as terrible as expected but not compelling enough, citing a lack of romantic chemistry between Gere and Ryder.
+Nevertheless, it performed well at the box office and was appreciated by many viewers for its unique sense of fragile, fleeting beauty.

 In the photo: Richard Gere and Winona Ryder